-If you are intending to claim a tax deduction for any personal contributions you have made to your other super account, you should first complete the relevant form with your other fund to notify them of your intent to claim deduction prior to requesting this transfer.
+If you are intending to claim a tax deduction for any personal contributions you have made to your other super account, you should first complete the relevant form with your other fund to notify them of your intent to claim a tax deduction prior to requesting this transfer.

 You may not be able to claim a tax deduction after this transfer occurs.

 Find out more at ngssuper.com.au/deductions

-FROM:

-Other super fund

-Fund name^

-Fund phone number Membership or account number

-Australian Business Number (ABN) Unique Superannuation Identifier (USI)

-certified by a number of people including either a continuous service.
-For a full list of people who ca ngssuper.com.au/POI.
-An example of how to cert assport (or acceptable alternatives).
-You can have these documents a full-time teacher or by a post office employee with more than two years' an certify documents and acceptable alternative documents, please visit ify documents is shown in below in Step 3.

-Self-managed super fund (SMSF)

-SMSF name

-Australian Business Number (ABN)

-Electronic Service Address

-TO:

-Fund name - NGS Super Phone number - 1300 133 177

-Member number Australian Business Number (ABN) - 73 549 180 515

-Unique Superannuation Identifier (USI) - 73549180515701
+FROM: Other super fund Fund name [^] Fund phone number Membership or account number Australian Business Number (ABN) Unique Superannuation Identifier (USI) ngssuper.com.au/POI.
+An example of how to certify docum Self-managed super fund (SMSF) SMSF name nents is shown in below in Step 3.
+Australian Business Number (ABN) Electronic Service Address TO: Fund name - NGS Super Phone number - 1300 133 177 Member number Australian Business Number (ABN) - 73 549 180 515 Unique Superannuation Identifier (USI) - 73549180515701